amundada2310/CarND--Advanced-Lane-Lines-Detection/writeup.md

 ###### Method 1 uses Sliding Window and Serach around Poly approach both for determining lane lines.
 1. For first frame use - Sliding Window method
 2. If the result of a frame - from search around poly gave `left_fit` and `right_fit` as null values.
 Then the frame uses the Sliding window approach for determining results.
 3. Remaining frames uses search around poly approach to find lane lines.
 The method uses a way for averaging the results of no. of frames ( tried with various values) to determine mean `left_fit` and mean `right_fit`.

 Here's a link to my video result : [Project_video_output] (https://github.com/amundada2310/CarND--Advanced-Lane-Lines-Detection/blob/master/project_video_output1.mp4)

 ###### Method 2 uses just the Sliding Window method to determine lane lines.
 1. The method uses a way for averaging the results of (10) frames to determine mean `left_fit` and mean `right_fit`.
+2. I even executed the code without the averaging approach, the results is good but the lane lines are little wobbly.

 Here's a link to my video result : [Project_video_output] (https://github.com/amundada2310/CarND--Advanced-Lane-Lines-Detection/blob/master/project_video_output_v.mp4)